yungbyun/DeepLearningClass/README.md

-# DeepLearningLib
+# DeepLearningClass

-Some Class modules created by Yung Byun for study using codes already existing.
-The wonderful original codes are from the following:
+Class modules created by Yung Byun for fun using wonderful codes already existing.
+The original codes are from the following:

-by Aymeric Damien in https://github.com/aymericdamien/TensorFlow-Examples/, by Sung Kim in https://github.com/hunkim/, and ...
-(TBL)
+by Sung Kim in https://github.com/hunkim/, and ...
+(TBL) by Aymeric Damien in https://github.com/aymericdamien/TensorFlow-Examples/,

-When I firstly experienced TesforFlow with Python, I was little bit confused but interested in.
-After several times of coding, I felt that it is not easy to remember or memorize some bunch of codes, while I found Python is also really good object-oriented languate.
-So I tried to make it just for my own studying TensorFlow and Python language itself.

-How I am doing it?
-Without total understanding, I just started to make my own classes using the wonderful material mentioned above.
+How have I been doing it?
+After execution to check it goes well without any errors, and, most importantly, without any total understanding, I just started refactoring the codes.
+What happened to me is just understanding the underling idea after for a while.
+Really easy to make some codes into well structured COMMON framework and classes, and it's  so fun!

 * Simple but (as a beginer) confusing
 * Good object-oriented language